ArmanGrewal007/FileManager/README.md

 #### 3. file_manager.js
 **LOGIC :** <br>
-> **One user cannot create folder with same name twice., but two users can create folders with same names.**
+> **🤔One user cannot create folder with same name twice., but two users can create folders with same names.**

 *HOW I DID IT?* 👉 In s3 bucket, give all users their individual "home" folders (username arman will have a "arman/" folder), and add folders inside them ("arman/myfolder") and after succesful folder creation, add the foldername, username etc. to *folders* table.
 Also note that s3 allows user to upload same named objects again and again, and overwrites them.
 To prevent that we do a SQL query on our *folder* table to check if user has not already created folder with same name and then put the object on s3! <br>

-> **One user cannot create subfolder with same name inside a folder, but he can create subfolders with same name inside different folders**
+> **🤔One user cannot create subfolder with same name inside a folder, but he can create subfolders with same name inside different folders**

 *HOW I DID IT?* 👉 Similar to above approach we first check using SQL query if there isn't already a "folder", created by "user" and has same "parent folder" too.
 If all checks pass, put the object to s3 bucket, and later update the *folders* table too <br>

-> **One user cannot create file with same name inside a folder, but he can create a file with same name in different folders.**
+> **🤔One user cannot create file with same name inside a folder, but he can create a file with same name in different folders.**

 *HOW I DID IT?* 👉 Exact same approach, how files are to subfolders is analogous to how subfolders are to folders <br>

-> **User can create file without any folders**
+> **🤔User can create file without any folders**

 *HOW I DID IT?* 👉 sub_folder property of *files* table can also be <code>null</code>, and put the file directly in root folder "username/" <br>